slint-ui/slint/docs/langref/src/callback.md

 # Callback

 Components may declare callbacks, that communicate changes of state to the outside.
-Callbacks are emitted by "calling" them like you would call a function.
+Callbacks are invoked by "calling" them like you would call a function.

-You react to callback emissions by declaring a handler using the `=>` arrow syntax.
+You react to callback invocation by declaring a handler using the `=>` arrow syntax.
-The built-in `TouchArea` element comes with a `clicked` callback, that's emitted when the user touches the rectangular area covered by the element, or clicks into it with the mouse.
-In the example below, the emission of that callback is forwarded to another custom callback (`hello`) by declaring a handler and emitting our custom callback:
+The built-in `TouchArea` element declares a `clicked` callback, that's invoked when the user touches the rectangular area covered by the element, or clicks into it with the mouse.
+In the example below, the invocation of that callback is forwarded to another custom callback (`hello`) by declaring a handler and invoking our custom callback:

 ```slint,no-preview